Blaine Island

 Text-to-speech Audio

 Blaine Island has shown indications of being inhabited since prehistoric times.
-The island is over a mile long and was surveyed to be 65 acres when Union Carbide bought it in 1927.
-The island is in the Kanawha River and is owned by the Union Carbide Corporation which is a subsidiary of the Dow Chemical Company.
+The island is over a mile long and was surveyed to be 65 acres before Union Carbide bought it in 1927.

-In 1780, Fleming Cobb, one of the first white settlers of South Charleston, planted two pear trees on the island which survived into the 20th century.
+In 1780, Fleming Cobb, one of the first white settlers of South Charleston, planted two pear trees on the island which have survived into the 20th century.
 Cobb inherited the island from his uncle, Thomas Upton, and traded it to Charles Blaine for a flintlock rifle.
-The Blaine family raised watermelons on the island.
-In 1827 Charles Blaine built a gristmill on the island.
+The Blaine family raised a watermelon farm on the island and before 1823, Charles Blaine built a gristmill on the island.

 Finn, Scott "South Charleston." e-WV: The West Virginia Encyclopedia.
 31 May 2013.
 Web.
 09 November 2015. http://www.wvencyclopedia.org/articles/518